raamcosta/compose-destinations/README.md

     navigator.navigate(ProfileDestination(id = 7))
 }
 ```
-You may need to build the project (or `./gradlew kspDebugKotlin`, which should be faster) to import
+4. You will need to build the project (or `./gradlew kspDebugKotlin`, which should be faster) to import
-the generated Destinations (like the above `ProfileDestination`)
+the generated Destinations, like the above `ProfileDestination`.

-4. Finally, add the NavHost call:
+5. Finally, after building, add the NavHost call:

 ```kotlin
 DestinationsNavHost()